Feminization laryngoplasty: Risks and complications

 After feminization laryngoplasty, most patients would experience a drop in voice volume and some may experience a decreased vocal pitch.
 Continuity of range might also be negatively affected.
 Therefore, the surgery might be less suited for vocal performance professionals.
-Instead, an alternative procedure, Vocal Fold Shortening and Retrodisplacement of the Anterior Commissure (VFSRAC), a type of modified Wendler Glottoplasty, is generally recommended as it preserves the ability to sing.
 Vocal Fold Muscle Reduction, a standalone laser tuning procedure, can also be considered for professional voice users as well.

 Granuloma in the vocal cords is also a possible complication, which may cause a soft and whispery voice.
 The granuloma should eventually be coughed out, or in some case be removed manually.
 Dysphonia is another common symptom in the first two months of recovery, but the issue gradually resolves in most patients.
 Further treatment or revision surgery might be needed for some patients with serious unresolved sound hoarseness after extended periods of recovery.
 If the vocal cords heal with asymmetrical tension, laser treatment is generally required to correct the defect.

 In some rare cases, severe swelling could lead to difficulty in breathing, which may require tracheostomy to bypass the area of obstruction.

 Post-operative care

 Following feminization laryngoplasty, patients are usually discharged without the need for overnight stay.
 Exceptions would be made when complications have occurred, during which the patient would have to stay in a hospital for up to a week.

 Complete voice rest after the surgery is also necessary for fast healing as the vocal cords are only supported by a few sutures.
 Those who have undergone the procedure are advised to have vocal rest for at least 2 weeks, no aerobic activity for 3 weeks and no weight lifting for a month to give time for scar tissue to develop and support the larynx.
-It is also advised to refrain from having surgery requiring intubation for at least 3 months.
+It is also advised to refrain from having surgery requiring intubation for at least 6 months.

 To maximize the effects of the surgery and to adapt to the new feminine voice, patients are also highly recommended to undergo vocal therapy, during which patients could learn to feminize their voice intonation, volume, resonance and non-verbal communication such as gesture and articulation.

 For patients who are still unsatisfied with the pitch increase after the surgery, revision surgery or laser tuning could be considered to improve results.
 However, a revision is generally not recommended to patient with medical records of voice surgery prior to feminization laryngoplasty.